walterhiggins/WMPJS/book-outline.md

     js ++hungerBar

-The `++` (2 '+' signs next to each other) is a convention used in many programming languages - including Javascript - to 'increment' values.
+The `++` (2 '+' signs next to each other) is a convention used in many programming languages - including JavaScript - to 'increment' values.
 Similarly, the same rules apply for subtracting values from a variable.
 All 3 of the following statements do the same thing - they each subtract 1.

     js hungerBar = hungerBar - 1